textmate/latex.tmbundle/Support/help.markdown

 There is a way to arrange it so that the individual chapters can be compiled by themselves, and still work fine when included via the `\include` command.
 If that is something that might interest you, then [this thread from the mailing list][included-chapters] might interest you.

-TODO: Mention that `TM_LATEX_MATER` can be relative to the project directory (or directory of current file) -- this way one can set it in the global preferences if one always use the same name of the master file.
+TODO: Mention that `TM_LATEX_MASTER` can be relative to the project directory (or directory of current file) -- this way one can set it in the global preferences if one always use the same name of the master file.

 [projects]: http://macromates.com/textmate/manual/working_with_multiple_files#working_with_multiple_files
 [scratch-folder]: http://lists.macromates.com/pipermail/textmate/2006-July/012151.html